3 Great Ways to Maintain Neutrality in Meetings as the Facilitator

 - Making process moves about how the group will work

-- Asking question of the group
+- Asking questions of the group

 - Building bridges between competing ideas